-Adam Greenfield is a community, public space, pedestrian, and bicycle advocate based in Austin, Texas.
+Adam Greenfield is a community, streets / public space, and pedestrian and bicycle advocate based in Austin, Texas.
 His work largely focuses on building a popular movement to change the built environment to ensure a more sociable, civic, happy, sustainable, and prosperous life for all.

 Contact Adam at [email protected].